trackreco/mkFit/README.md

 ## Section 2: How to checkout the code

-The master development branch is ```devel``` on https://github.com/cerati/mictest (referred to as ```cerati/devel``` for the remainder of the README).
+The master development branch is ```devel```, hosted on a [private GH repo](https://github.com/cerati/mictest) (referred to as ```cerati/devel``` for the remainder of the README).
 This is a private repository, as are all forks of this repository.
 Development for mictest is done on separate branches within a forked repository.
 Since Giuseppe is politely hosting the main repo on his account, make sure to fork the repository to your own account first (using the "Fork" option at the top of the webpage), and push any development branches to your own forked repo first.

 Once forked, checkout a local copy by simply doing a git clone: